Register to get access to free programming courses with interactive exercises

 }

-There are many varieties of RPC, and they differ greatly from each other.
-Among the most famous are NFS, SOAP, XML-RPC, JSON-RPC, gRPC, GraphQL.
+There are many varieties of RPC, and they differ from each other.
+The most popular ones are NFS, SOAP, XML-RPC, JSON-RPC, gRPC, and GraphQL.

 Are there any more questions?
 Ask them in the Discussion section.